 Instruction cache speculative memory accesses

-Instruction fetches are speculative, as there can be several unresolved branches in the pipeline.
-There is no execution guarantee.
+Instruction fetches are speculative.
+Execution is not guaranteed, because there can be several unresolved branches in the pipeline.

 A branch instruction or exception in the code stream can cause a pipeline flush, discarding the currently fetched instructions.
 On instruction fetch accesses, pages with Device memory type attributes are treated as Non-Cacheable Normal Memory.